andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - NodeKFS - Not much more than a data structure that aids in creating other data structures.

+  - PropertyListKFS - A class similar to the Dictionary except that it is designed for trees of data.

   - ShellKFS - A subclass of the Shell class that is designed to work better with threads.

   - StatusLoggerKFS, StatusLogEntryKFS, StatusLogQueryKFS - A logging framework.